 When you submit your proposal you will have the option to indicate if it is for the main USAIN 2020 papers, poster session, or one of the USAIN Interest Group sessions.

 To submit a proposal, prepare an abstract in English (maximum 300 words) online at (https://easychair.org/conferences/?conf=usain2020).
 If you are a new user of the EasyChair software, you will need to sign up for a free account.
 Blind reviews of the proposals will be conducted, so please exclude all identifying information (names, addresses, institutions) from the title and body of your abstract.
-The proposal deadline is December 1, 2019.
+The proposal deadline has been extended until December 15, 2019.
 Notification of proposal acceptance will occur by January 31, 2020 .

 The following criteria will be used for reviewing proposals: